How to Create a Modern Country Kitchen

 With a seemingly endless supply of dishes to wash and clothes to clean, classic country kitchens needed a washing station that was fit for purpose.
-The hugely popular Belfast sink provided just that, with two large, deep sinks sitting side by side allowing two people to work at the one time if need be.
+The hugely popular Belfast sink provided just that, with two large, deep sinks sitting side by side, allowing two people to work at the one time if need be.

-Belfast sinks have a rugged beauty about them, and their continued popularity is testament to their aesthetic appeal as much as it is to their usefulness.
+Belfast sinks have a rugged beauty about them, and their continued popularity is a testament to their aesthetic appeal as much as it is to their usefulness.

 For a modern country kitchen, a single or double Belfast would work wonders.
 And to give it a modern upgrade, you could install a modern tap that provides not only hot and cold water but boiling water as well.
-You can also get models that have an extendable pull out hose – perfect for rinsing off the dirty dishes.
+You can also get models that have an extendable pull out the hose – perfect for rinsing off the dirty dishes.

 Step 4.
 Modern Pantry

 In the intro, we mentioned the classic Welsh dresser.
 Those who don’t know, these big brutes were usually placed against the end wall of the kitchen and had drawers on the bottom for storage and shelves on top for storing and displaying the best china.

 For a modern take on this old-style, you could do worse than installing a Shaker style kitchen pantry.
 These gorgeous units are a design statement in themselves, as well as being excellent storage solutions.

 Inside these pantries, there are storage areas galore, with as much space as you could ever need to store all your cooking supplies.
 You can even make use of the door by having a spice rack installed on the inside.